cdm233/ThreadPool/README.md

 # ThreadPool
-A simple thread pool library for python.
+A simple thread pool library for me, maybe you'd find it helpful too.
 Use this if you don't want to write the same 10-20 lines every single time.
 Or if you wish to keep a reminder of how a thread pool works on your side.

 ## Quick Example1
 The standard way of using it.